larpo1/lavanda-website/src/pages/blog/2020-04-14-lavanda-at-the-short-stay-show.md

   <p><strong>Lavanda&rsquo;s Presence at The Short Stay Show</strong></p>

-  <p><span style="font-weight: 400;">Lavanda&rsquo;s exhibitor stand was located at the front of the venue.
-Our team took the day to catch up with our property manager clients and partners.
+  <p><span style="font-weight: 400;">Lavanda&rsquo;s exhibitor stand was located at the front of the venue, and our team took the day to catch up with our property manager clients and partners.
 We also had the pleasure of meeting a wealth of new property managers and professionals in the field.</span></p>

   <p><span style="font-weight: 400;">Over at the Premium Access Stage, Fred Lerche-Lerchenburg, Lavanda&rsquo;s CEO, led the panel &lsquo;when property, hospitality and travel collide&rsquo;, alongside Matthew Ede from Greystar and Marcus Angell from SilverDoor Apartments.&nbsp;</span></p>

-  <p><span style="font-weight: 400;">The three discussed the sweet spot between the three giants of property, hospitality and travel and to stay ahead of the game, it needs to serve all three in abundance.
-Thought-provoking points were raised about current and future demands these sectors place on our fledgling industry, and the potentially huge impact that COVID-19 may have.</span></p>
+  <p><span style="font-weight: 400;">The three discussed the sweet spot between the three giants of property, hospitality and travel, and to stay ahead of the game, it needs to serve all three in abundance.
+Thought-provoking points were raised about current and future demands these sectors place on our fledgling industry, and the potentially huge impact of COVID-19.</span></p>

   <p>&nbsp;</p>